March 7, 2018

 Ross McKitrick and John Christy also examined it, in this excellent July 3, 2018 article:

-There have also been many attempts to defend Hansen et al 1988, which generally have taken the tack of pretending that “Scenario B” was the closest match to reality, instead of “Scenario A” (“business as usual”).
-The strongest is probably this one, by Nick Stokes:
+There have also been many attempts to defend Hansen et al 1988.
+They've generally used the strategy of pretending that “Scenario B” was the closest match to actual emissions, instead of “Scenario A” (“business as usual”).
+The strongest (still weak!) is probably this one, by Nick Stokes: